 The WPF Theme Designer UI consists of the following windows:

-The Preview Window displays the selected controls/demo modules live preview with the edited theme applied.
+The Preview Window displays the selected controls' live preview with your theme applied.